qpython-android/qbaselib/README.md

-# QBaselib4AS
+# About
-QBaselib for Android Studio
+QBaselib can provides basic base libraries / utils for Android project.

-This is Quseit Lab's android base library for android studio
+It is not a standalone project, it will be included by QPython / QPython3 as a submodule.